paudelsaurav50/Docking-STM-SP/README.md

 5. Atheel: Filter current measurements
 6. Sometimes satellite needs to be reconnected to battery for ToF to run.
 7. FSM for satellite states (least priority) after control is tested.
+8. <del>Remove all the global variables and use topics instead.</del>
+9. <del>Transmit all the thread periods to the telemetry</del> and update ground station.